bg-write/spotify-clone/README.md

 ## To Add (Icebox)

 - Be able to play full albums instead of just one song at a time.
+- When no song is selected and you press play, customize error message (currently rendering "Cannot perform operation; no list was loaded").
+- When you select a song that has no lyrics, return "No Lyrics Found, Sad!" even before you press play.
+- Simplify Player styling and add more responsive features.
+- Redirect Dashboard logo to return to Login page.
+- Explore other Spotify API information to render to the screen, or other APIs to pull information including linear notes, song credits, YouTube link, and other articles.

 ## Credits

 - Thank you to [Web Dev Simplified](https://www.youtube.com/watch?v=Xcet6msf3eE) for sharing an intro video on how to start with Spotify's API.